liangpann/Microsoft-AI-Project-1/README.md

 2. Environment Setup & Dependencies

+- The classifier is named Classifier.py and the training dataset is called pima.csv.
+The classifier has been written using Python.

 - The dataset used is the Pima Indian Diabetes dataset.
 It contains 768 instances described by 8 numeric attributes.
 There are two classes - yes and no. Each entry in the dataset corresponds to a patient's record; the attribtues are personal characteristics and test measurements; the class shows if the person shows signs of diabetes or not.
 The patients are from Pima Indiain heritage, hence the name of the dataset.

 - The original dataset is sourced from UCI Machine Learning Repository.
 However has been modified for consistency and has been pre-processed to normalise the values for each attribute to make sure they are in the range [0,1].